-Charleston Area Golf ...
-Allowing for golf practically year-round, the mild weather in coastal Charleston makes the area a natural choice in the development of newer and more challenging courses.
-Gaining attention of professional golfers as the "in" place for golfing, new courses have been designed by those professionals to integrate the natural features of the Lowcountry.
+Charleston Area Golf Allowing for golf practically year-round, the mild weather in coastal Charleston makes the area a natural choice in the development of newer and more challenging courses.
+Gaining the attention of professional golfers as the "in" place for golfing, new courses have been designed by those professionals to integrate the natural features of the Lowcountry.
 For example, Ralston Creek Course, the site of the P.G.A.
-Nationwide Tour at Daniel Island, is one of those courses that utilizes marshes, lagoons, live oaks and other aspects of the Lowcountry terrain, to create "sculpted fairway bunkers to provide unpredictable hazards" enough to present an exciting championship test of talent and also present average golfers with a course that will hone skills and chip away at par.
+Nationwide Tour at Daniel Island, is one of those courses that utilize marshes, lagoons, live oaks and other aspects of the Lowcountry terrain, to create "sculpted fairway bunkers to provide unpredictable hazards" enough to present an exciting championship test of talent and also present average golfers with a course that will hone skills and chip away at par.

-Charleston's growing golfing facilities, communities and courses are earning a national reputation for her selection of greens and challenging golf-scapes.
+Charleston's growing golfing facilities, communities, and courses are earning a national reputation for her selection of greens and challenging golf-scapes.
 With no less than 20 full-scale clubs and courses in and around Charleston and the islands, Golf Digest readers give Charleston/Kiawah area an overall 87.3 rating and Forbes Traveler named Charleston the 4th best golf city in America!
 With multiple courses at Wild Dunes and accessible tee times at Dunes West, Daniel Island, Hamlin Plantation, RiverTowne Country Club, Park West, Coosaw Creek, Wescott Plantation, Legend Oaks, Charleston National Country Club, Pine Forest Country Club and many more in the coastal region there is no wonder why Charleston rates among the best.